Online Sketching Template

 What is online sketching?

-3 benefits of using an online sketch board
+3 benefits of using an online drawing tool

 Ideation and iteration

-One advantage of using online sketch tools is that you can save each iteration of the design and build off of previous designs by accessing them with the click of a button.
+One advantage of using online sketch tools is that you can save each design iteration and build off previous designs by quickly accessing them.

 3. Design logos